Rust shooting incident: Preparations for the rehearsal

-On the morning of October 21, 2021, which was to be the twelfth day of filming, seven unionized members of the film's camera crew collected their belongings at approximately 6:30 a.m.
+On the morning of October 21, 2021, which was to be the twelfth day of filming, seven unionized members of the film's camera crew began collecting their belongings at approximately 6:30 a.m.
 MT in a walkout.
-They claim they were told to leave the set, with a producer threatening to call the police, and were replaced.
+They claim they were told to leave the set, with a producer threatening to call the police, and were replaced with nonunion crew members.
 According to a statement given to TheWrap by an anonymous insider, several crew members took a number of prop guns off-set that day, including the firearm involved in the incident, to pass the time shooting at beer cans with live ammunition.
 After a lunch break, the prop guns had been returned.
 It is not clear if the firearms were checked again.
 On October 26, the Santa Fe County district attorney said these claims were still unconfirmed.

 Later that day, the cast and crew were rehearsing a gunfight scene taking place inside of a church at the Bonanza Creek Ranch.
 Firearms and ammunition were retrieved from a locked safe and armorer Hannah Gutierrez-Reed placed three guns to be used in filming on a cart.
 Among them were a plastic gun that could not shoot live ammunition, a modified weapon that could not fire any type of ammunition, and a solid-frame .45 Colt revolver replica made by Pietta.

 According to a search warrant, the guns were briefly checked by Gutierrez-Reed, before assistant director David Halls took the Pietta revolver from the prop cart and handed it to Baldwin.
 In a subsequent affidavit, Halls said the safety protocol regarding this firearm was such that Halls would open the loading gate of the revolver and rotate the cylinder to expose the chambers so he could inspect them himself.
 According to the affidavit, Halls said he did not check all cylinder chambers, but he recalled seeing three rounds in the cylinder at the time.
 After the shooting, Halls said in the affidavit, Gutierrez-Reed retrieved the weapon and opened it, and Halls said that he saw four rounds which were plainly blanks, and one which could have been the remaining shell of a discharged live round.
 In the warrant, it is further stated that Halls announced the term "cold gun", meaning that it did not contain live rounds.
 Halls's lawyer, Lisa Torraco, later sought to assert that he did not take the gun off the cart and hand it to Baldwin as reported, but when pressed by a reporter to be clear, she refused to repeat that assertion.